seankish/KonnectD-project-3/README.md

 ## [LIVE DEMO](https://konnectd123.herokuapp.com)

 ## Overview
-Users can visit KConnectD to manage and organize products.
+Users can visit KonnectD to manage and organize products.
 The app includes Google Calendar integration, a to-do list, access to contacts and messaging.

 ## Design
-Create an account to start using KConnectD.
+Create an account to start using KonnectD.
 Your home page will be shared with your project members.
 From there you can access their information.

 You can also view your to-do list.
 To add a new item, enter the item in the input box and click "Add to your To-Do's".